Home Lifestyle Health 7 Step-by-Step Pranayama (Breathing Exercise) For Beginners

 Pranayama( Breathing Exercise) For Beginners

 Breathing exercises, when performed in a predetermined manner, offer great calm, energy, and relief to the body.
-In the ancient Yoga scriptures, Pranayama Yoga has been recommended as an essential exercise routine for everyone to maintain a calm, enthusiastic, and positive mind.
+The ancient Yoga scriptures recommend Pranayama Yoga as an essential exercise routine for maintaining a calm, enthusiastic, and positive mind.

 Pranayama ensures that there is no blockage in the flow of energy through the nadis and chakras and the practitioner can ward off problems like increased worries, fear, uncertainty, tensions, conflict, and other negative qualities.